rydevops/tech-writeups/ruby/ruby-basics.md

          phrase.call("Bob")
          ```
       * **procs** do not check the number of parameters passed to it
-      * **procs** that are defined in a called method will return from the method immediately not giving the called method any chance to complete
+      * **procs** that have a return keyword define in them will immediately terminate the calling function
-        its remaining actions
+        that yields the proc.
         ```ruby
-        def talk
+        def talker
-            commentator = Proc.new { re}
+            speaker = Proc.new { return "I am a speaker" }
-            puts "In talk..."
+            speaker.call # Do to above return we never get past this line returns "I am a talker"
+        end

+        puts talker # prints "I am a speaker"
         ```

 *  **Lambdas** - Are similar to **proc**
    *  Syntax:
       ```ruby